 Practicum in Health Fitness

-Practical experience with fitness appraisals/exercise prescriptions for adults; and staff functions in various campus facilities.
+Practical experience with health/fitness appraisal, exercise prescription, fitness leadership and other staff functions in various campus and community fitness facilities.
 CR/NC only.
-Prerequisites: HSC 205, 308 and permission of instructor.
+Prerequisites: HSC 205; 219 or 220; 308.

 Health Implications of Obesity

 Obesity will be studied with special emphasis on prevalence and etiology.
 Modes of prevention and treatment including diet and exercise will also be discussed.
 Prerequisites: 56 hours completed or graduate standing.